Good Leadership in UK Business

 Good leadership in Finance

-Risk awareness is the most central feature of good leadership according to professionals we surveyed in the finance sector, featuring at the top of a list which includes integrity, responsibility, trustworthiness, and good judgement.
+Risk awareness is the most central feature of good leadership according to professionals we surveyed in the finance sector, featuring at the top of a list which includes integrity, responsibility, trustworthiness, and good judgment.
 These were found lacking in the analysis that followed in the aftermath of the 2008 Global Financial Crisis and subsequent scandals , and their identification may be aspirational.
+Comparing finance with other sectors, inclusivity is regarded as more central to good leadership, suggesting that efforts to promote greater diversity in the financial services industry may be gaining traction.

 Sectors Top 15 Law